Gaetz/raytracing-training/README.md

 Our raytracing program won't display immediatly the generated image.
 It will rather create a .ppm file.

-Yo read this file, add the TinyViewer extension in Visual Code.
+To read this file, add the TinyViewer extension in Visual Code.

 ## Raytracing course